MLM Software Compression: What network marketing professionals need to know

 MLM Software Compression in Different Plan Types

-Compression never rewrites your genealogy three; it only defines how payout can be made fairly to qualified distributors.
+Compression never rewrites your genealogy tree; it only defines how payout can be made fairly to qualified distributors.
 However, it works differently for various compensation plans, and we’ll show you how.

 MLM Software Compression in Unilevel Plan

-In a unilevel plan, MLM compression is quite straightforward.
-When a member is downline and not qualified for the payout, they are skipped, and the next qualified person is pulled up, so the level stays filled and payment is made accordingly.
+In a unilevel MLM plan, compression is quite straightforward.
+When a downline member is not qualified for the payout, they are skipped, and the next qualified person is pulled up, so the level stays filled and payment is made accordingly.

 MLM Software Compression in Binary Plan

-When it comes to Binary compression, you must ensure that MLM compression doesn't interfere with the core left/right pairing compensation engine.
+When it comes to the binary MLM plan, you must ensure that MLM compression doesn't interfere with the core left/right pairing compensation engine.
 Unlike the MLM compression in the unilevel plan, no distributor is pulled up in the case of binary.
 The volumes stay anchored to their legs.
 The cycles and carryover follow the standard rules.

 MLM software compression usually enters in a binary plan when there’s an overlay component, such as matching bonuses or leadership bonuses.
 When a personally enrolled distributor is inactive, the MLM software can skip that person for the overlay payout.
 Instead, include the nearest qualified participant.